 - UG.A1.1 The purpose of the Academic Framework is to ensure equity of treatment for students.
-This is achieved by ensuring that academic judgement operates within clearly defined parameters and that student-facing processes are transparent. - UG.A1.2 The University operates a credit-based Academic Framework applicable to all taught LJMU programmes that lead to a validated award, wherever delivered, subject to the proviso outlined in UG.A1.5.
+This is achieved by ensuring that academic judgement operates within clearly defined parameters and that student-facing processes are transparent. - UG.A1.2 The University operates a credit-based Academic Framework applicable to all taught LJMU programmes that lead to a validated award, wherever delivered, subject to the proviso outlined in UG.A1.10.
 The Academic Board, or its delegated authority, approves all programmes of study and modules, including any subsequent amendments. - UG.A1.3 The University may make changes to a programme of study or module where such changes are deemed to be beneficial to students, or are minor in nature and unlikely to impact negatively upon students or become necessary due to circumstances beyond the control of the University.
-Such events are rare, but where this does happen the University operates a policy of consultation, advice and support to all enrolled students affected by a proposed change to their programme or module.
+Where this does happen the University operates a policy of consultation, advice and support to all enrolled students affected by a proposed change to their programme or module.
 Where changes are proposed which will affect existing students, programme teams must ensure that those students will not be disadvantaged by the change.
 Examples of essential change include: changes enabling new research to be brought into the curriculum, or changes that are subsequently agreed in response to concerns expressed by students, external examiners or professional, statutory and regulatory bodies (PSRBs).
 Oversight and approval of changes through review and minor change processes provide an additional safeguard to the student experience of continuing students.

 - UG.A1.4 Award programmes establish a clear link between student input, in terms of learning activity, and student achievement, in terms of learning outcomes.
 Thus, learning activity is defined as the amount of time needed for a student to achieve the defined learning outcomes for a module.
-To be eligible for a named award students must satisfy the credit requirements for that award (see UG.B2-UG.B4). - UG.A1.5 Subject to UG.A1.7 all programmes leading to LJMU awards are expected to operate within the Academic Framework.
-Exceptionally, where a LJMU award or programme is unable to operate within the Academic Framework, the programme team, prior to validation / programme review, may apply to the Academic Planning Panel to permit the programme to operate outside the Framework. - UG.A1.6 The Academic Planning Panel will consider such applications only where a professional body's regulatory framework necessitates the design and/or operation of the programme to lie outside the Academic Framework.
-In these circumstances the professional body's regulations take precedence. - UG.A1.7 A programme operating within the Framework may be unable to comply with all the requirements of the Framework.
-In these circumstances the programme team may apply to the Education Committee for a programme variance.
-Applications for variance will be considered against agreed criteria that the variance is a nationally published condition of an accrediting / professional body, without which the programme could not be accredited.
-Applications for variance from the regulations governing module size and/or delivery may also cite specific academic conditions, such as subject or disciplinary sector practice. - UG.A1.8 Applications for variance must be submitted before validation and resubmitted prior to subsequent validations.

-- UG.A1.9 Modification to the Academic Framework regulations requires the approval of the Academic Board.
+To be eligible for a named award students must satisfy the credit requirements for that award (see UG.B2-UG.B4). - UG.A1.5 Subject to UG.A1.6 and A1.10 all programmes leading to LJMU awards are expected to operate within the Academic Framework. - UG.A1.6 A programme operating within the Framework may be unable to comply with all the requirements of the Framework.
+In these circumstances the programme team may apply to the PSRB Oversight Panel for a programme variance.
+Applications for variance will be considered against agreed criteria that the variance is a nationally published condition of a statutory body, agency or accrediting / professional body, without which the programme could not be accredited.
+Applications for variance from the regulations governing module size and/or delivery may also cite specific academic conditions, such as subject or disciplinary sector practice.
+All applications for variance require full details on the alternative arrangements, a clear rationale for the variance and full supporting evidence. - UG.A1.7 Applications for variance must be submitted before validation and resubmitted prior to subsequent validations. - UG.A1.8 Modification to the Academic Framework regulations requires the approval of the Academic Board.
 Programme rules are an additional requirement of the University's Academic Framework regulations.
 Programme rules are detailed in the programme specification and include requirements for admission, progression and award.
-Any minor changes in the approved rules for a programme must be approved by the appropriate Faculty Quality Assurance and Enhancement Committee.
 When changes are introduced, the timing of their introduction should be made clear in the documentation.
-All such changes must be communicated to the students, well in advance of implementation. - UG.A1.10 All programmes must be taught and assessed in English.
+All such changes must be communicated to the students, well in advance of implementation.